rmardock/Python-Calculator/README.md

 ***

-> ## This application utilizes the following libraries
+> ## This application utilizes the following modules
 > - PyQt5
 > - math
 > - re
 > - keyboard
 > - operator

+## To install the dependencies for this application, run the following command
+> $ pip install -r requirements.txt